compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

 This is good news!
 The fact that the system we've just come up with doesn't allow $1 + \texttt{true}$ means we've reached our goal of a type system that only allows meaningful programs.

-## TODO
+## TODO List
-- progress
+- TODO: progress
-- preservation
+- TODO: preservation
-- soundness
+- TODO: soundness

 ## MLTS Types
 So what types do we have available to us so far?

-Naturally, we have all of the primitive types we've added; integers, floats, characters, strings, booleans, as well as any other types you may have decided to add.
+Naturally, we have all of the primitive types we've added; integers, floats, characters, strings, booleans, as well as any others you may have decided to add.
 We'll refer to these as *ground* types, or *base* types.

 But what type should lambdas have?

-- introduce function types (rec and lambda)
+- TODO: introduce function types (rec and lambda)
-- quiz on which terms are well typed
+- TODO: quiz on which terms are well typed
-- quick note/ref to STLC
+- TODO: quick note/ref to STLC

 ## Convertibility
 We'll need a notion for when two types are equivalent.